abeerahq/DATA-690-WANG/assignment_01/Course-Notes.md

 **Immutable** - like strings and tuples

 **Scalar** - numerical data, strings, boolean (True or False) values, and dates and time.
 These “single value” types are sometimes called scalar types.

+**String literals** -  using either single quotes ' or double quotes ".
+For multiline strings you can use triple quotes ' ' ' or " " ":

+**Slicing** - syntax s[:3]

+**Escape character** - backslash character \, s used to specify special characters like newline \n or Unicode characters.

+**None** - is the Python null value type.

+**Control Flow** - Python has several built-in keywords for conditional logic, loops, and other standard control flow concepts.

+**if statement** - checks a condition that, if True, evaluates the code in the block that follows